apigeekdemos/apigee-s1p-labs/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

 ```

-   h.
+j.
 Use curl to send a test request to the url of the running app.
 Verify the response from the app.

     $ curl as-sample.apps.pcfone.io
 ```